 RB: Carlos Alberto (Brazil)

 Carlos Alberto was one of the greatest rightback ever played the game.
 He was the captain of the 1970 World Cup winning team in Mexico.
 His goal in the Final against Italy was considered one of the greatest goals in the history of the tournament.
 He missed the World Cup in 1974 through an injury.
 He began his career with Flummense in 1963.
 He played with Pele both at Santos and NY Cosmos.
 He had 53 caps for Brazil.

 |Carlos Alberto Torres|

 Pindaro was an all-time great playing for Flumiense.
 Together with Castilho and Pinheiro, he formed a great defensive unit for the club in the late 1940's and early 1950's.
+The club won the Copa Rio in 1952.
+It was an intercontinental tournament, involving teams from Europe.
 Despite being a top defender, he did not attend the World Cup Finals in 1950.

 CB: Pinheiro (Brazil)

 Pinheiro held the second highest appearance record for Fluminense.
 He was involved with over 600 games.
 Pinheiro was Rio de Janeiro's champion in 1951 and 1959, Rio's 1952 Cup, Rio-São Paulo Tourney in 1957 and 1960, as well as several other lesser-known titles.
 Before Fluminese, he played for Americano.
 At the club, he played for many position, including goalkeeper.
 He earned 17 caps, attending the WC Finals in 1954.